codefinity/oeuvre/README.md

 ![](design/images/ExplanationDiagrams-RealWorldEvolution.png)

-## 5. Lessons worth learning from real world evolution
+## 5. 5.
+Lessons Worth Learning From Real World Evolution

 > “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system.” ~Galls Law